stijn-arends/programming3/Assignment6/README.md

 ### 1. Processing the data
 The PubMed data (XML format) was processed in parallel using the built-in python library [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).
 The [pubmed_parser](src/pubmed_parser/) and [parallel_computing](src/parallel_computing/) directories contain the code for parsing the data and setting up a server and client for processing the data in parallel.

-To [main.py](src/main.py) script can be used to process the data.
+To [main.py](src/main.py) script can be used to process the data and to store the rsults in json format.
 It requires the user to specify a few arguments:

 <details>
   <summary>main.py arguments</summary>